 Always remember that ingredients located within the first 5 of an ingredient list make up the bulk of the product so when it comes to bad alcohols, try to keep them at the end of your ingredient list for all of your natural hair products.

 However, our hair might respond to certain ingredients differently so sometimes, it is always best to use trial and error as a method to find what gives you the best results.

 What is your hair currently loving?

-If you’re interested in learning more about the most popular ingredients listed in hair products on the market today, sign up HERE to learn when our product ingredient dictionary becomes available.
+If you’re interested in learning more about the most popular synthetic and natural ingredients listed in hair products on the market today, sign up HERE to learn when our product ingredient dictionary becomes available.